d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

   devTo: https://dev.to/dkoppenhagen/speed-up-your-angular-schematics-development-with-useful-helper-functions-1kb2
 ---

-# Speed up your Angular Schematics development with useful helper functions
+# Speed up your Angular schematics development with useful helper functions

-Angular CLI Schematics offer us a way to add, scaffold and update app-related files and modules.
-However, there are some common things we will probably want integrate in our Schematics: updating your `package.json` file, adding or removing an Angular module or updating component imports.
+Angular CLI schematics offer us a way to add, scaffold and update app-related files and modules.
+However, there are some common things we will probably want integrate in our schematics: updating your `package.json` file, adding or removing an Angular module or updating component imports.

 Currently, the way of authoring an Angular Schematic is documented [on angular.io](https://angular.io/guide/schematics-authoring).
 However, there is one big thing missing there: the way of integrating typical and repeating tasks.
-The Angular CLI itself uses Schematics for e.g. generating modules and components, adding imports or modifying the `package.json` file.
+The Angular CLI itself uses schematics for e.g. generating modules and components, adding imports or modifying the `package.json` file.
-Under the hood each of the Schematics uses some very common utils which are not yet documented but available for all developers anyway.
+Under the hood each of the schematics uses some very common utils which are not yet documented but available for all developers anyway.
 In the past, I've seen some Angular CLI Schematic projects where people were trying to implement almost the same common util methods on their own.
 However, since some of these are already implemented in the Angular CLI, I want to show you some of those typical helpers that you can use for you Angular CLI Schematic project to prevent any pitfalls.